New Medical Leadership Model

 • Department and Division Heads maintain accountability for clinical standards and training, and oversee the affiliated clinical program or service.

-• Departments and Divisions collaborate (dotted-line relationship) with Site Chiefs to ensure consistent practice standards and high quality of care across sites.
+• Departments and Divisions collaborate with Site Chiefs to ensure consistent practice standards and high quality of care across sites.

 • Chiefs of Staff provides site-level leadership and oversees operational performance of their site.
 They enable and support Site Chiefs in providing high-quality team based care.